RedisTimeSeries/RedisTimeSeries/docs/configuration.md

 * `LAST` - override with latest value
 * `MIN` - only override if the value is lower than the existing value
 * `MAX` - only override if the value is higher than the existing value
+* `SUM` - If a previous sample exists, add the new sample to it so that the updated value is equal to (previous + new).
+If no previous sample exists, set the updated value equal to the new value.

 #### Precedence order
 Since the duplication policy can be provided at different levels, the actual precedence of the used policy will be: